 get() method also returns

-Now, let say your friend try to use your class and he try to add another object the the list.
-He add the following lines.
+Now, let say your friend try to use your class, and he tries to add another object the list.
+He adds the following lines.

 data.add(new Date()); String name = (String) data.get(0);

-This code will actually compiled just fine.
+This code will actually compile just fine.
 The

 add() method will work because

 Object.
 And the

 get() method will also compile without any error.
 But when we execute the program we will get a runtime error saying that it cannot cast a

 Date object into type of